droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 The druid is Svarog, and the wand that he wields is the one mentioned by Kavan.

 If Muriel is with the players and takes the necrotic damage after passing through Ludmilla’s shroud of mist, a player watching her notices that she looks briefly surprised at the beginning of her turn the following round.
-(Muriel is disturbed that the necrotic damage dealt by the mist appears to be inhibiting her ***regeneration*** feature.)
+(Muriel is disturbed that the void damage dealt by the mist appears to be inhibiting her ***regeneration*** feature.)

-The statistics of the wall of roots are as follows:
+The wall of roots has these the following features:

-* ***Wall Segments.*** The wall of roots is composed of interconnected segments of black roots.
-Each segment is five feet tall, five feet wide, and five feet deep, and has AC 15 and 20 hit points, as well as vulnerability to radiant damage and immunity to piercing and psychic damage.
-Each segment has +3 to Strength and Fortitude saving throws and automatically fails all Dexterity, Intelligence, Wisdom, and Will saving throws.
+* ***Wall Segments.*** Each 30-foot-by-5-foot section of the wall has AC 18, Hardness 5, and 13 Hit Points.
+It's immune to critical hits and precision damage.
+A destroyed section can be moved through freely.
+And it is Greater Difficult terrain.
 A segment of roots provides full cover and can't be seen through.
+For every move action a creature uses to enter at least one of the wall's spaces, that creature takes 3d4 piercing damage.
-* ***Segment Regeneration.*** A wall segment regains 10 hit points at initiative count 20 if it has at least 1 hit point and isn't in sunlight.
-If the segment takes radiant or fire damage, this trait doesn't function on the following round.
+* ***Segment Regeneration.*** A wall segment regains 13 hit points at initiative count 20 if it has at least 1 hit point and isn't in sunlight.
+If the segment takes holy or fire damage, this trait doesn't function on the following round.
 Reducing a segment to 0 hit points destroys it.
-* ***Wrathful Roots.*** A creature other than Ludmilla that moves along the outer edge of the wall for the first time on a turn or ends its turn there must make a DC 17 Reflex saving throw as long, thorned roots whip out from the wall’s surface.
+* ***Wrathful Roots.*** A creature other than Ludmilla that moves along the outer edge of the wall for the first time on a turn or ends its turn there must make a DC 22 Reflex saving throw as long, thorned roots whip out from the wall’s surface.
 (A creature that moves along an interior edge of the wall—such as a corridor carved out by the players' attacks—is not attacked.)
-On a failure, the creature is grappled by the roots (escape DC 17) and takes 3 (1d6) bludgeoning damage plus 7 (2d6) piercing damage at the start of each of its turns.
-A bundle of grappling roots, which takes damage separately from its wall segment, has AC 15, 10 hit points, vulnerability to radiant damage, and immunity to piercing and psychic damage.
+On a failure, the creature is grabbed until it Escapes (DC 22) and takes 8d4+12 piecing damage.
+A bundle of grappling roots, which takes damage separately from its wall segment, has AC 18, 13 hit points, weakness 5 to holy and fire damage.

-> [!info]+ **Spirit Guardians**
-> The wall of roots takes damage from *spirit guardians* and other spells or abilities that trigger at the start of a creature's turn at initiative count 0 of each round.

-> [!info]+ **Moving Through the Wall**
-> A creature can move through the wall of roots, albeit slowly and painfully.
-For every 1 foot a creature moves through the wall, it must spend 4 feet of movement.
-Furthermore, the first time a creature enters the wall on a turn or ends its turn there, the creature must make a DC 17 Reflex saving throw.
-It takes 7d8 slashing damage on a failed save, or half as much damage on a successful one.

 > [!info]+ **Flying Over the Wall**
 > Whenever a creature other than Ludmilla flies over the wall for the first time on a turn or ends its turn there, if it is within 300 feet of the wall, long, black roots reach from the wall and loop around the creature to hold it in place.
-The creature must succeed on a DC 17 Reflex saving throw or be grappled (escape DC 17) and fall prone to the ground below.
+The creature must succeed at a DC 22 Reflex save or be grabbed until it Escapes (DC 22) and fall prone to the ground below.
 (The creature takes falling damage as normal.)
 >
-> While grappled in this way, the creature takes 3 (1d6) bludgeoning damage plus 7 (2d6) piercing damage at the start of each of its turns.
-The roots have AC 15, 20 hit points, vulnerability to radiant damage, and immunity to piercing and psychic damage.
+> Also, the creature takes 8d4+12 piecing damage.
+The roots have AC 18, 13 hit points, weakness 5 to holy and fire damage.
 ### Ludmilla's Provocations
 Once the players pass through the shroud of mist, Ludmilla also engages them in combat with her ***shroud of shadows*** activated.
 (Due to her automatic *contingency* feature, Ludmilla teleports away from the battlefield and flees if her first phase is reduced to 0 hit points.)